 \section{Lensing model}

-We briefly summarise the methodology and discuss relevant aspects of the lens model used in this work.
+We briefly summarise the methodology and discuss relevant aspects of the lens model used in this work \footnote{The lens model used in this work is available here: \url{https://github.com/guillaumemahler/SMACS0723-mahler2022 }}.
 We refer the reader to \citet{Mahler22} for the details.
 A more in-depth discussion of the adopted lensing algorithm to construct the model of the cluster mass distribution is given in \citet{Kneib1996,Richard2010,Verdugo11}.

 We adopt a parametric approach using \textsc{Lenstool} \citep{Jullo2007} to model the galaxy cluster mass distribution surrounding our targets as a combination of dual pseudo-isothermal ellipsoids (dPIEs; \citealt{Eliasdottir07}).
 Using a Monte Carlo Markov Chain (MCMC) method we estimate the mass model parameters and their uncertainties.
 These dPIE clumps are combined to map the dark matter (DM) at the cluster scale and to model the cluster mass distribution, while galaxy-scale DM potentials are used to describe galaxy-scale substructure.
 To reduce the overall parameter space, we scale the parameters of each galaxy using a reference value with a constant mass–luminosity scaling relation \citep{Limousin2007}.
-We construct a galaxy cluster catalog using the red sequence technique \cite{Gladders2005}, where we select galaxies that have similar colors in the the HST filter F606W–F814W color versus F814W-band magnitude diagram.
-In this method, the central galaxy of the cluster is model separately.
-To allow for a better estimation of lensing magnification, we remove from the galaxy catalog one cluster member responsible for the main perturbation of the lensed object (galaxy S2.2) and model it separately.
-In addition, as discussed in \cite{Mahler22}, the model includes two additional large scale dark matter clumps associated with the smooth extended profile of the intra-cluster light (ICL) west to the core.
-Our final lens model of SMACS\,J0723 includes one cluster-scale DM halos parameterized as dPIE profiles.
-We constrain the cluster using 20 multiply-imaged lensed systems with four systems with spectroscopic constraints (see Table 2 in \cite{Mahler22} for the exact coordinates).
+We construct a galaxy cluster catalogue using the red sequence technique \citep{Gladders2005}, where we select galaxies that have similar colours in the HST filter F606W–F814W colour versus F814W-band magnitude diagram.
+In this method, the central galaxy of the cluster is modelled separately.
+To allow for a better estimation of the lensing magnification, we remove from the galaxy catalogue one cluster member responsible for the main perturbation of the lensed object galaxy S2.2 and model it separately.

-The resulting model presents an acceptable but large rms of $0\farcs90$.
-As stressed in \cite{Mahler22} including additional flexibility in the mass modelling to better fit the multiple images would reduce the rms but risk overfitting.
-This, in return, increases our uncertainties but provides a more accurate estimate of the amplification.